-The Supervisory Board proposes a new Remuneration Policy to restore internal pay differentials to equitable levels and raise remuneration levels to the relevant market median.
-This will be achieved first of all by increasing the short-term incentive ('STI') from the current at target level of 10% of base salary to 30%, which is closer to the median level of the peer group (38%).
+The Supervisory Board proposed a new Remuneration Policy to restore internal pay differentials to equitable levels and raise remuneration levels to the relevant market median.
+This was achieved first of all by increasing the short-term incentive ('STI') from the previous at target level of 10% of base salary to 30%, which is closer to the median level of the peer group (38%).